Glycemic Index of Whole Grain - Rye

 What is the glycemic index of Whole Grain - Rye?

-Whole Grain - Rye has a glycemic index (GI) of 34, which is classified as low GI.
-As a low GI food, Whole Grain - Rye provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Whole Grain - Rye has a glycemic index of 34, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Whole Grain - Rye?